Jetlum/Project-Euler/README.md

-# project_euler
+# Project-Euler
-Solutions of all problems in Go
+Solutions of all problems in https://projecteuler.net/ using Go